AstarNetwork/plasmdocs/TechnicalChapter/OVM.md

 These Plasm Network logics can be combined with the implementation provided by the Plasma L2 Implementation described above to build an application.

----
-Below are the technical details.
+> The following sections are the technical details.

----

-# Smart Contract
+## Smart Contract

 Smart contracts in Plasm Network's Layer2 applications require **ERC20 Contracts** and **Payout Contracts**.
 Each Layer2 application developer must implement their own smart contract.